hannaeko/bakasable/README.md

 ## Development

 To install the project in a development environment, run `python setup.py develop`.
-Apparently due to some [bug](https://github.com/pypa/setuptools/issues/230) in setuptools you will need to symlink the `src` folder to `bakasable` to access the package.

 The command works the same as for a normal installation.